PacktPublishing/iOS-11-Programming-with-SWIFT/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-To fully benefit from the coverage included in this course, you will need:

 ● Prior knowledge of the Swift Programming Language.